gdidayton/intro-to-git/intro-slides.md

 ---
 ## A few quick announcements
-* WiFi Network is ???, the password is ??
+* WiFi Network is WBI 2nd Street the password is 2ndStreet
 * Restrooms are down the hall and to the left
 * Please be respectful!
 ---